thekuhninator/beat_research/README.md

 # multi_beat

 multi_beat is a tool used to combine several beat reports. multi_beat takes in as input a parent directory, output_directory, and dataset_name.
 It generates as output a report of the combined pca plots, combined t-sne plots, combined comparative boxplot, as well as a scatterplot of highly variable genes retained vs kBET acceptance rate.
 This is best used when all the beat files used for the report belong to the same dataset, as the legend will be shared between them.
 This is useful in determining which of several batch correction methods works best on a dataset.

-## Installation

-To install the latest version:

-Clone this repository. beat.R, multi_beat.R, environment.yml and the are the only files you really need to run multi_beat.

 ## Running multi_beat